EXERSCI 100G : Exercise and Fitness: Myths and Reality

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect two hours of lectures and a one-hour tutorial weekly across the semester.
-This should be supplemented with at least seven hours per week of personal study time.
-Personal study involves time required for you to read, think and make notes about the content you've learnt in the week, attempt tutorial questions prior to class, complete quizzes/assignments and prepare for the midterm test and final exam.
+For this course, you can expect two hours of lectures and one hour of tutorials per week.
+This should be supplemented with at least eight hours per week of personal study time.
+Personal study involves time required for you to read, think and make notes about the content you've learnt in the week, attempt tutorial questions prior to class and also test your understanding and application of knowledge by attempting the practice quizzes and preparation for the midterm test and final exam.

 Attendance is expected at scheduled activities including lectures and tutorials to complete components of the course.
 Lectures will be available as recordings.
 Tutorials will NOT be available as recordings.